dev-ritik/dotfiles/README.md

 # My dotfiles
 Config files for programs to set up a system the way I like it.

-Use `./bootstrap.sh` to symlink these configs to your user's config files.

 ## Programs
 ### Newsboat
 [Newsboat](https://newsboat.org/) is an RSS/Atom feed reader for the text console.
 Apart from catching on news, I use this to check the prices of products I want to get.
 Check out the fantastic [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) project.